 Belgian Media Landscape

 In Belgium, the Flemish, French and German language communities are served by largely separate public and private operators and media ownership is very concentrated.
 According to the BBC, most newspapers, television, and radio outlets are owned by a small number of Belgian companies.
-De Persgroep is the largest private media group.
+DPG Media is the largest private media group.
 Cable television is widely watched and stations in neighboring countries, particularly France and the Netherlands, have large audiences.
-There were 10.8 million internet users by December 2021 or 93% of the population (Internetworldstats.com).
+There were 11.03 million internet users in Belgium at the start of 2023, when internet penetration stood at 94.5 percent.
 Facebook is the leading social media platform.

 - Het Nieuwsblad - Dutch-language daily

 - Het Laatste Nieuws - Dutch-language daily

 - Le Soir - French-language daily